 We view efficient and effective access to information resources as the cornerstone of research and innovation.
 We continuously seek to improve our existing service, BorrowDirect, and to envision new methods and technologies to the evolving information needs of our collective faculty, students, and researchers.

-The IPLC Resource Sharing Group (RSG) is composed of up to two representatives from each IPLC institution.
+The IPLC Resource Access & Sharing Strategies group (RASS) is composed of up to two representatives from each IPLC institution.
 The group’s work is facilitated by an executive committee composed of a Chair, Vice-Chair, and Member-at-Large.
 The Director of Resource Sharing Initiatives (DRSI) serves as an ex officio, non-voting member of the group and executive committee.
 Additional sub-groups and task forces may be appointed as needed.